taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 Frequency also matters: sanctions every round push H-rates above 65%, while sanctions every three rounds barely help at all.
 Sanctioning LL is what helps.
 Frequent sanctions help more (bottom-left), and hiring more hs1 pushes the effect toward ~90% (bottom-right).

-{% include figure.html src="/img/low-doers/rewards-sanctions.svg" caption="Rewards and sanctions (the paper's Tables 5-8).<br>Each panel plots the steady-state H-rate against LL-sanction strength; colour is the HH-reward, which barely matters.
+{% include figure.html src="/img/low-doers/rewards-sanctions.svg" caption="Rewards and sanctions (the paper's Tables 5-8).<br>Each panel plots the steady-state H-rate against LL-sanction strength; color is the HH-reward.
 Top row sanctions every third year (f=3), bottom row every year (f=1); left column hires 50% hs1, right column 65%.
 Error bars are 95% CI over 5 seeds." %}

 Sanctions only fire when an agent is in range of a reconsideration, so the more hs1 agents you start with, the more often the penalty has something to penalize.
 Hiring 65% hs1 lifts the baseline and reduces the sanction-frequency impact, recovering much of the sanction benefit even at the every-three-years cadence where 50/50 hiring collapses.

-With selective hiring and balanced incentives, the H-rate climbs to ~90% (the most effective policy tested in the paper.)
+With selective hiring and balanced incentives, the H-rate climbs to ~90% (which is the most effective policy tested in the paper.)

 ## Takeaways

 These papers model societies/organizations that tend toward an equilibrium where low effort becomes _pro-social behavior_ despite the undesirable outcomes.
 They contend "cartels of mediocrity" form against those offering higher quality exchanges.

-To my mind, the big insight is that pro-social conformists and disillusioned try-hards (not free-riders) are the true drivers of decay: agents who'd genuinely prefer mutual excellence get captured by a social norm, "rationally" capitulating once sufficiently exploited.
+To my mind, the top insight is that pro-social conformists and disillusioned try-hards (not free-riders) are the true drivers of decay: agents who'd genuinely prefer mutual excellence get captured by a social norm, "rationally" capitulating once sufficiently exploited.
 The high-minded burn out earlier and churn, and are replaced with new hires, keeping the organization flush with new subjects.

+The secondary insight would be that sanctions on low-quality work are *far* more effective than rewards for high-quality work.

-My advice to anyone finding themselves in scenarios resembling the ones above is to **take pride in doing high-quality work even if peers do not!**
+My suggestion when faced with organizational dynamics like these is to **take pride in doing high-quality work even if peers do not!**
 (But also, work within your means[^picasso].
 Don't sacrifice your sanity and burn out.)

 <br>